×

 Gender identity

-Most people are cisgender[7], meaning their gender identity matches the one they were assigned at birth[8].
+cisgender[7], meaning their gender identity matches the one they were assigned at birth

 Gender equality

-Many activists, including feminists, point out that society treats some people better than others based on their gender[13], and call for gender equality[14].
+feminists, point out that society treats some people better than others based on their gender

 The goal is not to erase the differences between genders or to "end" genders, but rather to ensure that everyone has equal rights and access to equal opportunities no matter what their gender is.